redstrate/Astra/README.md

 ## Support

-If you have an issue with Astra, please [send an email to the mailing list](https://lists.sr.ht/~redstrate/public-inbox).
+If you have an issue with Astra, please [email the mailing list](https://lists.sr.ht/~redstrate/public-inbox).

 ## Building